elduvelle/SpikeinterfaceMS4_GenzelLab/mountainsort_install_problems.md

 so far, same errors.
 But restart and we'll see...

+it still didn't seem to work with VS 2017.

+Uninstalled all VS programs and tried to run the install of isosplit5: it crashed with this error:

+> building 'isosplit5_interface' extension
+error: Microsoft Visual C++ 14.0 or greater is required.
+Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/

+Installing VS Professional 2015  (from a link found online; for some reason the official website wanted me to log in and buy a subscription)
+also wondering if we should try to install mountainsort the 'setup.py' way as well?

 ---- list of modules used by the original (working) computer ----

 Anaconda version: 2021.11; build channel py39_0